clubfest/crooked-piano/client/YouPlayer/readme.md

 * Initialize the youPlayer when the template is created (only once)
 * Then set up the song

+## Display notes
+* Only undisplay a computer note on noteOff
+  * Must check that the note is not being displayed as my note

 ## What is proximateNotes

 `updateProximateNotes` for sparse music: